 Load Management: Varies

 A solar photovoltaic (PV) array can generate power to run any electric appliance or system in your home.
-If you don't want to use solar power for your entire home, you can install a solar water heating system.
+A more specific example is installing a solar heating system for your water.

-It depends on your location and what type of panels you're installing.
+It depends on your home's location and what type of panels you're installing.
 Lakeville can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.

-Yes.
+Absolutely.
 The grid in Lakeville already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.

 Net metering is a type of "power purchase agreement."
-If your state or utility offers net metering, you can send the solar energy you don't use to the grid.
+If your utility or state offers net metering, you can return the solar energy you don't use to the grid.
 In return, they'll give you a credit on your power bill.

 Of course.
 Solar panels exist independently from the power grid in Lakeville and will continue to generate power even if the grid is having problems.
 Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.